hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/03_mongoose_subdoc.md

 <br>

 ### 2. URL - Query Params
-Query parameters are <span>a way to pass additional data to a URL</span>.
+Query parameters are <span style="color:coral">a way to pass additional data to a URL</span>.
 In Express, __query parameters__ can be accessed through the `req.query` object.
 For example:

 ```javascript
 // GET /albums?artist=The%20Beatles